dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 * `[StringLength]`: Validates that a string property value doesn't exceed a specified length limit.
 * `[Url]`: Validates that the property has a URL format.
 * `[Remote]`: Validates input on the client by calling an action method on the server.
 See [`[Remote]` attribute](#remote-attribute) for details about this attribute's behavior.

-> [!NOTE]
-> When using the `RegularExpression` attribute uses the [ECMAScript](/dotnet/standard/base-types/regular-expression-options#ecmascript-matching-behavior) options for matching.
-It uses ECMAScript matching because the processing is done by the view code.
+The `RegularExpression` attribute uses [ECMAScript](/dotnet/standard/base-types/regular-expression-options#ecmascript-matching-behavior) options for matching on client side validation.
+For more informaion, see [this GitHub issue](https://github.com/dotnet/corefx/issues/42487)

 A complete list of validation attributes can be found in the [System.ComponentModel.DataAnnotations](xref:System.ComponentModel.DataAnnotations) namespace.